hturnbull93/makers_notes/week_notes/week5.md

 - [x] Work on the [JS Objects and Prototypes skills workshop]
 - [x] Work on the [JS Closures skills workshop]
 - [x] Read the [CodeAcademy guide to semicolons]
+- [ ] Attend the [Getting Visibility in JavaScript skills workshop]

 ---